Reverse Thinning Hair After Menopause: Effective Solutions and Prevention

 Focus on More Movement

-Exercising is necessary for improving blood circulation and keeping your muscles toned.
-However, those aren’t the only reasons for menopausal women to exercise, as indulging in more movement also helps in dealing with other symptoms of menopause, such as mood swings, bloating, insomnia, and stress.
+However, hair growth isn’t the only reason for menopausal women to exercise.
+Indulging in more movement also helps in dealing with other symptoms of menopause, such as mood swings, bloating, insomnia, and stress.

 Talk to Your Doctor